 For example, The Adhan (2) is the call to prayer, which they play on a loudspeaker in Islamic communities.
 They say or play this five times a day from a minaret or tall tower, summoning Muslims for obligatory prayer.
 It’s a reminder that you need to pray.
 They regard those who pray publically as more devout and thus increase their social standing.

 A historical custom is a picture taken in the past.
 It captures the intent of the event.
 What one needs to do is to determine the elements of the tradition to understand its intrinsic purposes.
 You do this by breaking down the custom into story elements, rituals, and symbols.
 Then, we can derive the purpose and intent.
 We can do this with the two examples above, the call to prayer in Islam and the story of Krampus.

-To understand a culture snapshot, you break down the time capsule focusing on one aspect of the custom.
-Break it down by parts.
+To understand a culture snapshot, you break down the time capsule focusing on one aspect at a time.
+Breaking it down by parts reveals each symbol.
 Then research each of the individual elements.
 If you explore a story, break down the story’s details into their significant concepts.
 Then search for those same concepts in other stories.
 You’ll be surprised by what you find—the same with symbols or rituals.
 You will discover tradition acts as a time capsule.
 All you need to do is open it up.

 Here the value of storytelling can have several layers.
 It may communicate personal, family, inter-family, and societal messages.